-Another useful function is to be able to change your existing board outline with the modify command.
-In the picture below you can see on the left where the modify command has allowed us to specify a notch in the board outline.
+Another useful function is changing your existing board outline with the modify command.
+In the left picture below, the modify command allows us to specify a notch in the board outline.
 On the right side is the finished modification of the board outline with the notch.

 Using the Modify feature to create a notch in the board outline

-In addition to changing the board outline either by editing it, redefining it, or modifying it, you can also add cutouts.
-To do this, you must exit the board planning mode go into the regular 2D-layout mode by using the View menu pulldown or by simply hitting the “2” key.
-Once you are there you will go into the Design pulldown menu and select Board Shape > Define Board Cutout.
+In addition to changing the board outline either by editing, redefining, or modifying it, you can also add cutouts.
+To do this, you must exit the board planning mode go into the regular 2D-layout mode by using the View menu pulldown or by hitting the “2” key.
+Once you are there, go into the Design pulldown menu and select Board Shape > Define Board Cutout.
 Then you will click down the vertices of the cutout as you can see on the top of the picture below, and then right-click the mouse to finish the cutout as you can see on the bottom.

 You can use the Shift > Spacebar to cycle through the five corner modes, and you can also use the spacebar by itself to toggle the direction of the corners.
 The size of the arc is given to you in text at the bottom of the design session window, and you can increase or decrease the size of the arc by holding down the “.” or “,” keys.
 To increase the speed of increasing or decreasing the arcs, hold the shift key down while using the “.” and “,” keys.

-Working with the arcs takes some dexterity, so as my middle school band director used to always say; “practice, practice, practice”.
-And, don’t forget, if you’ve put in a bad segment while drawing any of this, use the backspace key to remove the last vertex.
+Working with the arcs takes some dexterity, but practice helps.
+Don’t forget, if you’ve put in a bad segment while drawing any of this, use the backspace key to remove the last vertex.